fegonzalez7/rob_unal_clase2/README.md

 git --version
 ```
 ## Python and C++
-Fortunately, python3 interpreter and C compiler are preinstalled on Linux, so no worries it is no Windows.
+Fortunately, python3 interpreter and C compiler are preinstalled on Linux, so no worries it is not Windows.

 ------------